AdaCore/training_material/courses/ada_essentials/230_interfacing_with_c/03-parameter_passing.rst

 .. warning::

-  Be very careful with records - some C ABI pass small structures by copy!
+  Be very careful with records - some C ABIs pass small structures by copy!